 Academic scholarships are made available through the Richard W. Harris Urban Horticulture Scholarship Program to talented undergraduate students majoring in Environmental Horticulture and Urban Forestry at the University of California, Davis.

 Support for youth education is provided through the TreeCircus and the Treetures, delivering hands-on educational experiences and inspiring resources to teachers and students in kindergarten through the sixth grade.

 Thanks to your donations, The Britton Fund has invested over $188,200.00 into tree research and education.

 Programs supported through The Britton Fund are made possible by the generosity of the WCISA community including WCISA members, corporate sponsors, foundations, industry partners, private and public donors, who share in the belief that education and research will advance the tree care profession.

 Fundraising events include The Britton Fund Ride and Silent Auction, which raise important dollars every year and also create a special comradery among tree enthusiasts.
 Proceeds from our annual Education Day are dedicated to future research awards and industry presentations.

 The environment in which our tree care professionals work today is changing rapidly.
 Now, more than ever, there is a genuine need for easy access to information about the health and well-being of our neighborhood trees and natural forests.

 Your donation will be dedicated to funding science-based research, educational opportunities, an abundance of resources, and will bring together a network of community professionals, which will benefit you in the tree care industry.

 Whether you are a consulting arborist, business owner, maintenance professional, scientific researcher, teacher, or someone who simply appreciates trees, you will benefit from the resources that are supported by The Britton Fund.

-Join us!
+Make a difference.
 Make your donation today!